bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 #### You can download this project from [the Github repository](https://github.com/bbenchoff/OrthoRoute)

 This is a project born out of necessity.
-[Another thing I was working on](https://bbenchoff.github.io/pages/ThinkinMachine.html) needed an _enormous_ backplane.
-A PCB with sixteen connectors, with 1100 pins on each connector.
-That's 17,600 individual pads.
-Here, just take a look:
+Another thing I was working on needed an _enormous_ backplane.
+A PCB with sixteen connectors, with 1,100 pins on each connector.
+That's 17,600 individual pads, and 8,192 airwires that need to be routed  Here, just take a look:

 ![a view of the backplane, before routing the PCB](/images/ConnM/unroutedbackplane.png)

 Look at that shit.
-Hand routing this would take a month.
+Hand routing this would take months.
 I tried [FreeRouting](https://freerouting.org/), the KiCad autorouter plugin, for a laugh and it routed 4% of the traces in seven hours.
-If that trend held, which it wouldn't, that would be a month of autorouting.
-I had a few options, all of which would take weeks.
+If that trend held, which it wouldn't, that would be a month of autorouting, and it probably wouldn't work in the end.
+I had a few options, all of which would take far too long

 - I could route the board by hand.
-This would be painful and take weeks, but I would get a good-looking board at the end.
+This would be painful and take months, but I would get a good-looking board at the end.
 - I could yolo everything and just let the autorouter handle it.
 It would take weeks, because the first traces are easy, the last traces take the longest.
 This would result in an ugly board.
-- I could spend a few weeks building my own autorouter plugin for KiCad.
+- I could spend a month or two building my own autorouter plugin for KiCad.
 I have a fairly powerful GPU and routing a PCB is a very parallel problem.
 I could also implement my own routing algorithms to make the finished product look good.

 When confronted with a task that will take months, always choose the more interesting path.

 ## Project Overview

 **OrthoRoute** is a GPU-accelerated PCB autorouter, designed for parallel routing of massive circuit boards.
-Autorouting is a parallel problem, and nearly everyone doing serious work has a few spare CUDA cores sitting around.
 Unlike most autorouters such as [Altium Situs](https://www.altium.com/documentation/altium-designer/automated-board-layout-situs-topological-autorouter), [FreeRouting](https://freerouting.org/), and a dozen EE-focused B2B SaaS startups, OrthoRoute uses GPUs for parallelizing the task of connecting pads with traces.

+Autorouting is a mostly parallel problem, and nearly everyone doing serious work has a few spare CUDA cores sitting around.
 I don't know why no one has thought to put wavefront expansion in a GPU before.
 I seriously feel like I'm taking crazy pills.
 Autorouting algorithms are _ideal_ for parallel operation.

-OrthoRoute is designed as a KiCad plugin, and heavily leverages the new-ish [KiCad IPC API](https://dev-docs.kicad.org/en/apis-and-binding/ipc-api/) and [kicad-python](https://docs.kicad.org/kicad-python-main/index.html) bindings for the IPC API.
+OrthoRoute is designed as a KiCad plugin, and heavily leverages the new [KiCad IPC API](https://dev-docs.kicad.org/en/apis-and-binding/ipc-api/) and [kicad-python](https://docs.kicad.org/kicad-python-main/index.html) bindings for the IPC API.

 **Key Features:**
 - **Real-time Visualization**: Interactive 2D board view with zoom, pan, and layer controls